mamadoudiop-code/bamboohr-commission-schedule-import/README.md

 1. Ensure all necessary environment variables are set.

-2. The first script main.py will automatically connect to the database, import data from RPT_COMM_ELI to RPT_COMM_ELI_BHR, Update the BHR_ID, and publish data to bamboorh if tis is not  existed in bamboohr
+2. The first script main.py will automatically connect to the database

 ## Notes